lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 To ensure both peers share the same resumption key, when a session is run using rPSK_i as the resumption key:

-  * The Initiator MAY delete rPSK_i after successfully verifying the forth message.
-At that point, the Responder will already have derived the next rPSK_(i+1), which the Initiator can be certain of upon receiving the forth message.
+  * The Initiator MAY delete rPSK_i after successfully verifying the fourth message.
+At that point, the Responder will already have derived the next rPSK_(i+1), which the Initiator can be certain of upon receiving the fourth message.

-  * The Responder MAY delete rPSK_(i-1), if present, after successfully sending the forth message.
+  * The Responder MAY delete rPSK_(i-1), if present, after successfully sending the fourth message.
 Upon receiving message_3, the Responder knows with certainty that the Initiator derived rPSK_i at the end of the previous session in the session series, making it safe to delete the prior resumption key rPSK_(i-1).

 ## Cipher Suite Requirements for Resumption